-During the mid-19th Century Jung Bahadur Rana became Nepal’s first prime minister to wield absolute power relegating the Shah King to mere figureheads.
+During the mid-19th Century, Jung Bahadur Rana became Nepal’s first prime minister to wield absolute power relegating the Shah king to mere figureheads.
 He started a hereditary reign of the Rana Prime Ministers that lasted for 104 years.
-The Ranas were overthrown in a democracy movement of the early 1950s with support from the-then monarchy of Nepal, King Tribhuvan.
+The Ranas were overthrown in a democracy movement of the early 1950s, then the monarchy of Nepal, King Tribhuvan.
 Soon after the overthrow of the Ranas, King Tribhuvan was reinstated as the Head of the State.
 In early 1959, Tribhuvan’s son King Mahendra issued a new constitution, and the first democratic elections for a national assembly were held.
 The Nepali Congress Party was victorious and their leader, Bishweshwar Prasad Koirala formed a government and served as prime minister.
 But by 1960, King Mahendra had changed his mind and dissolved Parliament, dismissing the first democratic government.

 Then on 1st June 2001, a horrific tragedy wiped out the entire royal family including King Birendra and Queen Aishwarya with many of their closest relatives.
-With only King Birendra’s brother, Gyanendra and his family surviving, he was crowned the king.
+With only King Birendra’s brother, Gyanendra, and his family surviving, he has crowned the king.

 A Constituent Assembly election was held on April 10, 2008.
-On May 28, 2008, the newly elected Constituent Assembly declared Nepal a Federal Democratic Republic, abolishing the 240 year-old monarchy.
+On May 28, 2008, the newly elected Constituent Assembly declared Nepal the Federal Democratic Republic, abolishing the 240-year-old monarchy.